Search the Health Library

 Risks of lumbar puncture include:

-- Headache after the test often transient; 20% will experience one
+- Headache after the test: About 20 percent of people undergoing lumbar puncture will experience one

 - Hypersensitivity (allergic) reaction to the anesthetic